u-ashish/shishyko-site/content/essays/bazaar-of-scientific-knowledge.md

 In a way, the core of this new data model - sharing individual units of knowledge - brings us full circle to an earlier mode of scholarly communication before *IMRaD* - but now with modern infrastructure and guardrails that enforce data quality and consistency while preserving authorship attribution and invention priority.

-Scientific papers still have a place, but as structured outputs of a deeper, more granular, shared substrate of scientific knowledge.
+Scientific papers would still have a place, but as structured outputs of a deeper, more granular, shared substrate of scientific knowledge.

 Imagine if questions, claims, and findings from lab meetings and experiments were documented in a living, explorable graph, published as they came about, and were unified across all labs.
 Not buried in notebooks, slides, and brains, but organized and discoverable with proper attribution -- by scientists, and those adjacent.